IIAndrewII/TMDB-Movie-Database-Analysis/README.md

 # (TMDB): Movie Database Analysis
 This data set contains information about 10,000 movies collected from The Movie Database (TMDB), including user ratings and revenue.

-Throughout this project, I will go through a series of data cleansing, data Transformation and data analysis to answer the following questions:
+Throughout this project, I will go through a series of data cleansing, data Transformation and data analysis.

+`To answer the following questions:`

 - Who is the actor with most movies?